 At 9 I made my first attempt into a psychic life.
 One day I picked an old Lenormand deck my mum had, in Brazil they are widely popular,known as Baralho Cigano – Gypsy Cards, rolled a scarf around my head, got some earrings, went to the car park, sat behind a cardboard box and declared that I was “open for readings”.
 I had a few “clients”, including adults and at the end my pouch was full of coins.
 My family found the episode hilarious and couldn’t believe people wanted to have readings with a 9 year old!

 My teenage years were troubled.
 I became very rebellious, clashing with authority and being expelled from schools.
-It was time for rock music, going out, drinking and smoking, experimenting with drugs, crying for boyfriends and generally being miserable.
+It was time for rock music, going out, drinking and smoking, crying for boyfriends and generally being miserable.
 I was also diagnosed with depression which I still have from time to time.

 A 23 I went travelling and fell in love with the UK.
 London, the city of rebels embraced me not as a misfit but as someone creative and worthy.
-Like my parents I became an immigrant but unlike them I decided there was no going back.
+Like my parents I became an immigrant but unlike them I decided there was no going back for me.
 I was granted the privilege of becoming a British Citizen in 2008 and to this date I consider this to be my greatest achievement.